naiq/Duke_evaluation/README.md

 **As a result, we get 16,522 training images of 702 identities, 2,228 query images of the other 702 identities and 17,661 gallery images.**

+**This dataset is ONLY released for academic use.
+Please do not further distribute the dataset (including the download link), or put any of the images on the public website, due to the university regulations and privacy policy.**

 ### About Dataset
 |File  | Description |
 | --------   | -----  |